TrustedComputingGroup/pandoc/guide.md

 | Banana      | Yellow | No                         |
 +-------------+--------+----------------------------+

-Table: Not Listed {#tbl:no-entry-grid .unnumbered unlisted}
+Table: Caption but Not Listed {#tbl:no-entry-grid .unnumbered .unlisted}

 +----------------------+----------------------------+
 | Fruit and Color      | Mistaken for Vegetable     |